cryptoassetlab/cryptoassetlab.github.io/_pages/01-home.md

 ## Mission Statement

-The Crypto Asset Lab is
+The Crypto Asset Lab is a
+research initiative
+on crypto assets
-a research center about crypto assets ([bitcoin](http://bitcoincore.org/) _in primis_)
+([bitcoin](http://bitcoincore.org/) _in primis_)
 as investment opportunity, fintech innovation, and regulatory challenge.
-We also pay attention to the innovations in cryptography and blockchain technology, because of their relevance for privacy, security, and other applications ([timestamping](http://dgi.io/ots/) _in primis_, see [OpenTimestamps](http://opentimestamps.org/)).
+We also pay attention to the innovations in cryptography and blockchain technology, given their relevance for privacy, security, and other applications ([timestamping](http://dgi.io/ots/) _in primis_, see [OpenTimestamps](http://opentimestamps.org/)).

-We aim to be a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and
+Our aim is to be a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and